Diane Boswell MBACP Registered/ Dip. Couns./PG Dip. CBT

 We all need help at times and therapy offers you an opportunity to explore your current or past experiences in a safe, confidential and non-judgemental environment.

-I am an experienced and skilled therapist with a wealth of life and work experience.
-I have worked in a variety of mental health settings including social services, MIND and as a counsellor and a CBT therapist in the NHS.
-I also worked for many years as a manager in the civil service.
-As well as my private counselling practice, I have recently been involved in a creative project with people living with dementia.
-I also work as an associate therapist for a charity and I take referrals from employment assistance providers.
+I am an experienced and skilled psychotherapeutic counsellor with a wealth of life and work experience.
+I have worked in a variety of mental health settings including psychiatric social services, MIND and as a counsellor and a CBT therapist in the NHS.
+I trained as a teacher and I also worked for many years as a manager in the civil service.
+I have a private counselling practice, have also worked as an associate therapist for a charity and take referrals from employment assistance providers.

-I have worked with a wide range of adults with many different issues and experiences and I am able to offer both short term solution focused counselling and longer term or open ended in depth therapy.
+I have worked with a wide range of adults with many different issues and experiences and I am able to offer both short term counselling and longer term or open ended in depth psychotherapy.

-Sometimes we do know what is causing our distress (such as a bereavement, relationship breakdown, an illness or accident) but we struggle to come to terms with it and need more support.
+Sometimes it is clearer what is causing our distress (such as a bereavement, relationship breakdown, an illness or accident) but we struggle to come to terms with it and need more support.

 I am a registered member of the British Association for Counselling and Psychotherapy and abide by their ethical guidelines.
 I am committed to my continuing personal and professional development.
 I am fully insured and have a current enhanced DBS certificate.